SLKone/SLKone.github.io/_articles/Finance-Does-Not-Need-Better-AI-Prompts-It-Needs-Better-Controls.md

 > Do not perform the analysis yet.
 Ask me what you need to know about the audience, decision, reporting period, materiality, approved sources, and required output.
 Then restate the assignment before beginning.

 This changes prompting from a writing exercise into a briefing process. **Let the tool participate in shaping the brief, but do not let it quietly decide what the brief means.**

+Yes, this takes longer than typing one sentence and pressing Enter.
+The relevant question is whether the *whole assignment* takes longer.
+A few rounds of briefing can still be much faster than doing the analysis manually, and they are usually faster than untangling a polished answer to the wrong question.

+*Choose your poison: spend a little longer explaining the work up front, or spend much longer checking, correcting, and rebuilding it later.*

 #### Make Failure Visible